dihe2/Audioset-Balanced-Training-Annotation/README.md

 # Audioset-Screaming-Balanced-Training-Annotation
 If you find the annotation useful, please consider citing our work:

 He, D., Cheng, Z., Hasegawa-Johnson, M., & Chen, D. (2017).
 Using Approximated Auditory Roughness as a Pre-filtering Feature for Human Screaming and Affective Speech AED.
+Interspeech, 2017.

 The annotations for Google AudioSet Screaming subset are released under the Creative Commons Attribution 4.0 license agreement (also called CC BY 4.0).